Reading Time Calculator: Words Per Minute Guide

 Format Factors

-- White space: More space = easier scanning
+- White space: More breathing room = easier scanning

 Recommended WPM by Content Type